Menu

 Evidence of the issue.

-zone outside the school, this may be an advisory ‘20 is plenty’ or official ‘20mph
+R17 School has lobbied for installation of 20mph zone outside of school The school community has been involved in lobbying for the installation a 20mph zone outside the school, this may be an advisory ‘20 is plenty’ or official ‘20mph zone’

 This initiative is only valid if the school has actively lobbied